Tom Curtis (footballer): Managerial career

 Curtis was appointed head coach of Loughborough University Football Team in 2007, leading the team to various trophies in his four years in the role.

 During his tenure Loughborough University entered the National Football Pyramid at step 6 and were quickly promoted to step 5, part of his role included the design and acquisition of the Loughborough University football stadium, which provides a home for the scholars today.

 In April 2008, he was appointed assistant coach to the English Universities squad for the 2008–09 season.

 In March 2011, Curtis took up the role of technical director and head coach of the Antigua and Barbuda Football Association.
 With the job, comes the task of managing Antigua's sole professional team, Antigua Barracuda, in their first season in the United Soccer Leagues Professional Division (the third tier of United States Soccer).

-Antigua and Barbuda rose to 79 in the world and reached the semi final stages of CONCACAF world cup qualification during his stay, by far and away the most successful period in the nations footballing history.
+Antigua and Barbuda rose to 79 in the world and reached the semi-final stages of CONCACAF world cup qualification during his stay, by far and away the most successful period in the nations footballing history.
 Narrow losses to USA and Jamaica meant that they were unable to make the final hexagonal stages.

 On 23 October 2012, he resigned from his position as Antigua and Barbuda national team coach and from Antigua Barracuda.

 In November 2012 Curtis returned to the UK to take up the role of academy manager at Bristol Rovers, his under-18 team remained unbeaten all season, winning both Youth Alliance League and Cup.

 In December 2014 he was appointed a Senior Youth coach Developer for the Football Association.
 On 26 August 2021, Curtis was confirmed as head coach of the England U17s.
 On 16 August 2022, Curtis was appointed as the youth development phase lead for England men's teams.

+On 23 August 2024, Curtis was confirmed as England U15s head coach.